2012 NAIA football national championship: #11 Baker (KS) at #6 Saint Francis (IN)

-Before the game, a fan seated behind me was overheard to employ an unusual method of predicting the final outcome.
+Before the game, a fan seated behind me was overheard to employ an unusual method of predicting the outcome.
 USF was ranked #6; Baker was ranked #11.
 Therefore, USF would win by 5.
 Scientific or not, the fan's prediction proved to be prophetic as USF prevailed in the contest by a final score of 22-17.

 The game's outcome was largely determined by a USF defense that would bend but not break.
 After winning the opening coin flip, Baker elected to receive.
 Saint Francis kicked the ball into the endzone, and Baker started at their own 25 after the touchback.
 A few plays later, the defense responded with the first interception of the game, and USF took over deep in Baker territory.
 The turnover led to the first score of the game, an 11-yard pass to give the Cougars a 6-0 lead.
 No other scores were logged in the first quarter.

 In the second quarter, USF tacked on a field goal after the defense forced and recovered a Baker fumble.
 It was the first of 3 on the day for the Cougar placekicker, tying the school's record for most field goals in one game.
 Baker took the ensuing kickoff and marched in for their first score of the game, narrowing the USF lead to 9-7.
 USF then took over on offense and produced their best sustained drive of the game.
 With 33 seconds left in the first half, the Cougars’ quarterback scored on a 13-yard scamper into the end zone to bring the score to 16-7.
 Not to be outdone, Baker took the following kickoff and marched close enough to kick a field goal with 10 seconds left to bring the halftime score to 16-10 in favor of Saint Francis.

 The third quarter was a back-and-forth defensive struggle, and neither team scored.

 The fourth quarter saw Saint Francis convert their second field goal.
 But Baker took the kickoff and marched the length of the field, scoring another touchdown that narrowed the gap to 19-17 in favor of the home team.
 USF responded by kicking their third field goal, extending the margin to 5, with 3:44 left in the game.
 The outcome of the game was uncertain until USF intercepted a Baker pass with 2:33 left in the game.
 After that, Saint Francis ran out the clock with Baker having only two timeouts to halt the runoff.

 On the day, the USF defense captured 4 Baker turnovers, 2 interceptions and 2 fumble recoveries.
 Although the Baker offense outgained the Cougars, the Cougar defense came through with big plays to stop Baker's momentum most of the time.
 The win was the 17th consecutive home playoff win for USF, who has not lost a home game in their entire playoff history.